disguise-one/python-plugin/README.md

 - **`@d3function`**:
   - Must be registered on Designer before execution.
   - Functions decorated with the same `module_name` are grouped together and can call each other, enabling function chaining and code reuse.
-  - Both `D3AsyncSession` and `D3Session` handle registration when you specify module names in the context manager.
+  - Registration is automatic when you pass module names to the session context manager (e.g., `D3AsyncSession('localhost', 80, ["mymodule"])`).
+If you don't provide module names, no registration occurs.

 ### Session API Methods